-From previous studies based on the ADC(3) method, we expect an accuracy of the many-body truncation scheme of about 1% [37, 38].
-The extrapolated 16O ground state (Fig. 1) is over bound at -130.8(1) MeV but in close agreement with the -130.5(1) MeV obtained from IM-SRG [11], giving further confirmation of the accuracy achieved by different manybody methods.
-Note that the energies of 15O and 23O can be obtained in two different ways, from either neutron addition or removal on neighboring sub-shell closures.
+(Fig. 1) is over bound at -130.8(1) MeV but in close agreement with the -130.5(1) MeV obtained from IM-SRG [11], giving further confirmation of the accuracy achieved by different many-body methods.
+Note that the energies of O and O can be obtained in two different ways, from either neutron addition or removal on neighboring subshell closures.
 Results in Fig. 2 differ by at most 400 keV, again within the estimated uncertainty of our many-body truncation scheme.
-The correction in Eq.
+The c.m. correction in Eq.
 (10) is crucial to obtain this agreement.
-For $\hbar\omega=24$ MeV and $\lambda{SRG}=2.0$ fm-1, the discrepancy in 15O (23O) is 1.65 MeV (1.03MeV) when neglecting the changes in kinetic energy of the c.o.m. but it reduces to only 190 keV (20 keV) when this is accounted for.
+For $\hbar \omega =$ 24 MeV and $\lambda{\text{SRG}} = 2.0 \text{ fm}^{-1}$ , the discrepancy in O $(^{23}O)$ is 1.65 MeV (1.03 MeV) when neglecting the changes in kinetic energy of the c.m. but it reduces to only 190 keV (20 keV) when this is accounted for.
 This gives us confidence that a proper separation of the center of mass motion is being reached.

-Fig. 2 also gives a first remarkable demonstration of the predictive power of chiral 2N+3N interactions: accounting for the precision of our many-body approach and dependence on λ{SRG} found in Ref.
-[27], we expect an accuracy of at least 5% on binding energies.
+Figure 2 also gives a first remarkable demonstration of the predictive power of chiral 2N + 3N interactions: accounting for the precision of our many-body approach and dependence on $\lambda{SRG}$ found in Ref.
+[28], we expect an accuracy of at least 5% on binding energies.
 All calculated values agree with the experiment within this limit.
-Note that the interactions employed
+Note that the interactions employed were only constrained by 2N and H and He data.

-FIG. 3.
-(Color online) Top.
+FIG. 3 (color online).
+Top.
 Evolution of single particle energies for neutron addition and removal around sub-shell closures of oxygen isotopes.
 Bottom.
-Binding energies obtained from the Koltun SR and the poles of propagator (1), compared to experiment (bars) [39-41].
+Binding energies obtained from the Koltun SR and the poles of propagator (1), compared to experiment (bars) [44,46,47].
 All points are corrected for the kinetic energy of the c.o.m. motion.
 For all lines, red squares (blue dots) refer to induced (full) 3NFs.